-- Positional bunionectomy: A positional bunion is a bony growth on the base of the big toe.
-It enlarges the joint.
-In a positional bunionectomy, the doctor will remove the bump and may release soft tissue that has tightened.
-Afterward, the doctor may recommend that you ear a special surgical shoe or splint.
+- Positional bunionectomy: This is a bony growth on the base of the big toe that enlarges the joint.
+In surgery, the doctor will remove the bump and may release soft tissue that has tightened.

-- Metatarsal base osteotomy: Severe structural bunions result when the angle between the first and second toe bones is excessive.
-To treat these, a surgeon may conduct a metatarsal base osteotomy.
-A wedge of bone is removed from the base of the big toe bone and the bone is repositioned.
-Wires or screws may be inserted to stabilize the bone.
-Afterward, your doctor may put your foot in a cast.
+- Metatarsal base osteotomy: If the angle between the first and second toe bones is excessive, a surgeon may conduct a metatarsal base osteotomy.
+In this procedure, a wedge of bone is removed from the base of the big toe bone and the bone is repositioned and wires or screws may be inserted to stabilize the bone.

 Surgery for Hammertoes

-- In treating a flexibile hammertoe, the doctor repositions the tendons to allow the toe to lie flat.
-Afterward, he/she may recommend that you wear a surgical shoe for several weeks.
+- If you have a flexibile hammertoe, the doctor will reposition the tendons to allow the toe to lie flat.
+Afterward, the doctor may recommend that you wear a surgical shoe for several weeks.

 - For a rigid hammertoe, several types of treatments are available:

 - Arthroplasty: The doctor removes a portion of the joint and straightens the toe.

 - Fusion: The doctor removes cartilage between the two toe bones so that the bones fuse to form one longer bone.

 - Implant: In some situations, the doctor will remove a portion of the bone and replace it with an implant.

 - Arthritis is a condition characterized by inflammation and swelling of the joint lining and degeneration of the cartilage.
 Fluid usually accumulates in the joints.
 Arthritis can affect the big toe joint, causing pain and reduced motion.
 A bunion-like protrusion also may be present.
 There are a variety of surgical procedures to treat this condition.